 I’m a longtime economics teacher so I sometimes write about economic issues, but not in a graphs and jargon way.
 I like to focus on the everyday life kind of economics.

-For the 39 years I’ve been married to my high school sweetheart, Becky, and we have 2 sons and a daughter.
-Our family has grown as each of them have married, and 5 years ago our oldest son and his wife promoted us to grandparent.
+For the 41 years I’ve been married to my high school sweetheart and best friend, Becky.
+We have 2 sons and a daughter.
+Our family has grown as each of them have married, and 6 years ago our oldest son and his wife promoted us to grandparent.
 We now have 2 grandsons, and they are an exhausting joy.

 The Road to Diabetes

-I was tall and skinny when we got married, but over the years, like a lot of people I gained some weight, .
+I was tall and skinny when we got married, but over the years, like a lot of people, I gained weight.
 Fifteen years after I graduated from high school I started college.
 By that time we had all three of our kids and a home mortgage, and I was determined to go to college full-time.
 For 3 1/2 years we lived below the poverty line and that meant we ate a lot of cheap highly processed foods.

 I worked every kind of job I could get that would fit around my class days.
 For the better part of a year I delivered pizzas.
 Having continuous access to freshly baked pizzas meant I probably ate pizza 5 days a week during that time.
 It was cheap and often free, so I ate it without a thought of what it was doing to my health.

 About halfway through my college years my Dad was diagnosed with terminal pancreatic cancer.
 This added stress upon stress and my weight ballooned.
 It sounds odd today, but in the midst of the storms of life I didn’t really realize what was happening to me.
 I was finally confronted with it when I had to buy work clothes for my new job teaching high school.